dasheck0/qraft/README.md

     ├── .tasks/
 ```

-Each directory serves as remote `box` that can be `qreated` into your current directory.
+Each directory serves as remote `box` that can be `qraftd` into your current directory.
 Each `box` must contain a `manifest.json` file with the following structure:
 ```json
 {
   "name": "n8n",